icy/genvsub/README.md

 * `-u`: Raise error when environment variable is not set.
         This option doesn't work when `-v` is used.
 * `-p string`: Limit substitution to variables that match this prefix.
+        You can use some regular expression as prefix.

 It's highly recommended to use `-u` option.
 It's the original idea why this tool was written.